D01110788/TwiitterWikidata/README.md

 # Part 4 Wikidata processing

-Having completed Part 3 of the process above where data is added to 'data' folder Next step is to extract the 3rd element from the list - remove the spaces and add to a files
+Having completed Part 3 of the process above where data is added to 'data' folder

 * parsexml10.py         FROM  data  TO    wikidatalabels
+  * Firstly the wikidata titles are processed.
+The third element  title from the list is extracted.
+Nest the non ASCII characters are removed and stop words of English language within the titles are also removed.
+The spaces between words is then removed and the content to a file for additional processing.

   * countwikidatawordsonly1.py     FROM wikidatalabels   TO orderedwikidataresults
+    * Count the number of occurrences of each wikidata title where each count represents a revision to the page title.
+The value and total count
+    * is output to a file for further processing.

   * getmaxwordswikidata1.py   FROM orderedwikidataresults  TO wikidataprocessed
+    * Orders the top wikidata revision titles by the mos frequently edited revision articles.
+The value and total per page item is output to a file for additional processing

 # Part 5 Twitter and Wikidata analysis